 Walk to Chimi Lhakhang, Sob Sukha village and monastery, Suspension bridge.
 After checking into the hotel, headed to Ta Dzong National Museum, and later to Rinpung Dzong.
 Also explored Paro City Centre later.
 The famous Suspension bridge in Punakha is known to be the second largest one of the entire Bhutan land and acts as a firm connector between old Punakha Dzongkhag centre to the remaining parts of the valley.

 On our next day, we visited Taktsang Monastery or Tiger’s Nest through an interesting hike and on our way back, stopped at Kyichu Lhakhang temple.
 Tiger’s Nest is a sacred site which is visited by many tourists every year and is located on the top region of Paro valley atop a hill.
+This was one of our best experience on our Bhutan trip in April.

 Drive to Chelela pass, then to Phuentsholing and then later checked into our hotel here.
 The gorgeous Chelela pass has many stunning vistas abode to sweep you off your feet for sure!
 The lush forests, glorious yaks grazing around and the cascading waterfalls are enough to define the serenity that this place holds.

 At last, we headed back to the airport for our departure on the 7th day.
+Bhutan tour in April is indeed a good time to explore this wonderful place.

 Travel Tips For Future Travelers